 Run the self-cleaning programme regularly

 Cleaning your dishwasher regularly is more than just good housekeeping.
-First of all, if your dishwasher is filthy itself, it can’t put out a proper cleaning performance.
+If your dishwasher is dirty, this will affect its cleaning performance.
 Also, keeping appliances clean is one of the first rules to a longer-lasting product.